Warp Bridge Sampling: The Next Generation: Warp-U Bridge Sampling

+Intuitively, because the transformation $\tr$ maps the multi-modal $\phi\mix$ back to the original uni-modal (generating) density $\phi$, when it is applied to the multi-modal $p$, it can achieve similar a ``uni-modalizing" effect because $\phi\mix$ was chosen to approximate $p$.

-To apply a Warp-U transformation to the data $w_j$, we first calculate $\varpi(\cdot|w_j)$ according to (\ref{pk}), then draw $\psi_j$ from $\varpi(\cdot|w_j)$, and finally apply the deterministic transformation $\tr_{\psi_j}$ to $w_{j}$.
+In practice, to apply a Warp-U transformation to $w_j$, we calculate $\varpi(\cdot|w_j)$ according to (\ref{pk}), draw $\psi_j$ from $\varpi(\cdot|w_j)$, and finally apply the deterministic transformation $\tr_{\psi_j}$ to $w_{j}$.
 Graphically, each $p^\pk$ in Figure \ref{animation}(c) is re-centered and re-scaled, like its counterpart, $\phi^\pk$.
-The dashed lines in Figure \ref{animation}(d) are the joint distribution of $\Psi$ and the Warp-U transformed variable, $\widetilde{W}$, the marginal distribution of which has a substantial overlap with $\phi$.
+The dashed lines in Figure \ref{animation}(d) are the joint distribution of $\Psi$ and the Warp-U transformed variable, $\widetilde{W}$.
+In the faded left vertical panel of \ref{animation}(d), we see that the distribution of $\widetilde{W}$ overlaps substantially with $\phi$.

-We remark that when $K=1$, Warp-U transformation does not produce more overlap beyond the original matching via fitting $\phi_{\mix}$ to $p$, which is the same as Warp-II transformation when we choose $\phi_{\mix}$ to be a location-scale family.
-When $K>1$, Theorem 1 in Section \ref{theorem} below ensures that there will be additional overlap between $\tilde{p}$ and $\phi$ compared to the overlap between $p$ and $\phi_{\mix}$, unless $p=\phi_{\mix}$ already or the warp transformation is essentially a trivial one.
+When $K=1$, the Warp-U transformation is the same as the Warp-II transformation provided that we choose $\phi_{\mix}$ to be a location-scale family.
+For $K>1$, Theorem 1 in Section \ref{theorem} (below) ensures that there will be additional overlap between $\tilde{p}$ and $\phi$ compared to the overlap between $p$ and $\phi_{\mix}$, except for in trivial cases, e.g., when $p=\phi_{\mix}$.